Indie Film Hustle’s Top 10 Screenwriting Podcasts

-If you’re interest in downloading his course click here: The Screenwriters Toolkit
+If you’re interested in downloading Jim’s course click here: The Screenwriters Toolkit

 Enjoy this whopper of a podcast episode and if you haven’t seen August Rush do yourself a favor a watch it.
 It’s worth watching for Robin Williams alone!

-If you’re interest in downloading his course click here: The Million Dollar Screenplay
+If you’re interested in downloading Paul’s course click here: The Million Dollar Screenplay

 After our interview Michael Hauge and I decide to bring one of his best courses to the IFH Tribe.
 We called is Screenplay and Story Blueprint: The Hero’s Two Journeys

-Linda Seger is a legend when it comes to screenwriting coaching and script consultanting.
-She’s been couching for over 30 years and pretty much invented the job title.
-After reading her best selling book, “Making A Good Script Great” I had to have her on the show.
+Linda Seger is a legend when it comes to screenwriting coaching and script consultant.
+She’s been coaching for over 30 years and pretty much invented the job title.
+After reading herbest-sellingg book, “Making A Good Script Great” I had to have her on the show.
 Take a listen to this master class on screenwriting with Linda Seger and get ready to take notes!

 Why would you want to ‘Save the Cat’?
-If you are a screenwriter or aspiring one you should of heard by now of Blake Snyder’s game changing screenwriting book.
+If you are a screenwriter or aspiring one you should’ve heard by now of Blake Snydergame-changinging screenwriting book.
 His book, Save the Cat!® The Last Book on Screenwriting You’ll Ever Need, was published in May, 2005, and is now in its 24th printing.
 When I read this book it really had an impact on my storytelling and screenwriting.

 I had the pleasure of interviewing one of Blake’s main pupils Jose Silerio.
 Jose is carrying the torch of Blake’s work and travels around the world well…saving the cat.
 Enjoy my informative screenwriting podcast with Jose Silerio.

 This week we were lucky enough to have as out guest screenwriting guru Karl Iglesias.
-He has written award winning books including: The 101 Habits of Highly Successful Screenwriters, Writing for Emotional Impact, and Cut to the Chase.
+He has written award-winning books including The 101 Habits of Highly Successful Screenwriters, Writing for Emotional Impact, and Cut to the Chase.
 (FREE AUDIO BOOK VERSIONS HERE) I really asked Karl the tough questions so we could fill this episode with amazing content for you.
-This is one screenwriting podcast your won’t want to miss.
+This is one screenwriting podcast you won’t want to miss.
 Enjoy!